Snodland conveyancing FAQs

 I am remortgaging a property in Snodland - do I need a solicitor?

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The base rate is now at 0.75% (Feb 2019).
 A good Snodland remortgage solicitor should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Our conveyancing team are on the panel for all major lenders, so no matter whether you are changing to an interest-only mortgage with the Bank of Scotland or to a long-term fixed mortgage with the Leeds Building Society, we can assist.
+Conveyancing solicitors on the panel for all major lenders - so no matter whether you are changing to an interest-only mortgage with the Bank of Scotland or to a long-term fixed mortgage with the Leeds Building Society, we can assist.